WICG/attribution-reporting-api/AGGREGATE.md

 ```

 Reports will not be delayed to the same extent as they are for event level
 reports.
-The browser will delay them with a random delay between 10 minutes to
+The browser will delay them with a random delay between 0 to 10
-1 hour, or with a small delay after the browser next starts up.
-The minimum 10
+minutes, or with a small delay after the browser next starts up.
-minutes delay allows regretful users to have a chance to delete the reports.
 The browser is free to utilize techniques like retries to minimize data loss.

 * The `shared_info` will be a serialized JSON object.
 This exact string is used